burakunaltay/scrabble-1/README.md

 # scrabble

-Computing the best word possible from the number of total lettersthat have been specified.
+Computing the best word possible from the number of total letters (7 letters) that have been specified.

 Keeping in mind the scoring rules valid in scrabble with a differential scoring system for different letters